wptinysolution/media-library-tools/README.txt

 == 🏆 FAQ ==

+= How Enable Edit Mode for single items? =
+* By clicking "Enable Edit Mode" Button edit mode will enable.

 = How can I do move the images to trash? =
 * Go to Media > WP Media Tools.
 * At first select those images by clicking the checkbox that you want to trash.
 You can select all image by one click.
 * Select the "Bulk actions" Select box and find the  "Move to Trash" menu.